 Bogged down in debt

-Rome's now mammoth debt was shifted to a separate accounting structure.
+To avoid declaring bankruptcy, Rome's now mammoth debt was shifted to a separate accounting structure.
 The scheme to pay the billions back, 500 million a year, involves a scheme whereby through taxes, Roman inhabitants pay back 200 million, with the remaining 300 million euros through taxes throughout the rest of Italy.

 ATAC and AMA have proved to be endless sinkholes of inefficiency, with a tendency to voraciously devour any bailout money the public services receive.
 The transport company alone has accrued more than a billion euros in debt.